Erl-koenig/obsidian-flash-navigation/README.md

 Add a command to trigger flash navigation.
 You can use:

-- Command Palette: Search for "Start Flash Navigation"
+- Command Palette: Search for "Start Navigation"
 - Hotkey: Set a custom hotkey in Obsidian Settings > Hotkeys

 ### Vim Mode Setup (Recommended)